triggerfishmartech/sitecore-listexporter/README.md

 ﻿# sitecore-campaignlistexporter
 ![Trigerfish Logo](https://avatars.githubusercontent.com/u/78132139?v=4)

+## What is it?
-Allows you to export the last known campaign ID of a contact in a list.
+This is a Sitecore List Manager extension module that allows you to export the last known campaign name of a contact in a list.

+## Why?
+Our use-case was when a user unsubscribes from all EXM campaigns, we wanted to know the last one they received before unsubscribing.

 ## Compatibility
 - (Tested on) Sitecore 10